 ESNJ understand the importance of training school personnel about seizure first aid, and has been providing seizure recognition and first aid training to school-aged youth, law enforcement, school nurses and school personnel for over 20 years.
 These programs help to educate and raise awareness about epilepsy and seizure disorders while providing life-saving seizure first aid training.
 Annually, ESNJ trains approximately 1,000 individuals and in the 2011-2012 school year training 9,000 students throughout the state.

 Epilepsy Services of New Jersey thanks Senator Beach for meeting with us on this important issue.

-For additional information on Paul’s Law or on how you can get involved in ESNJ’s advocacy efforts, please follow the sign up button to subscribe to our e-mail list
+For additional information on Paul’s Law visit our our Paul’s Law page.
+To get involved in ESNJ’s advocacy efforts, please click the sign up button to subscribe to our e-mail list.